AchimVonKeudell/PhysicsVisualisations/README.md

 ## Thermodynamics
 * gas kinetic (thermalization of a 2d distribution)
+* diffusion (single particle model of gas mixing by diffusion)
 * carnot (thermodynamic cycles of Carnot, Stirling, Otto, Diesel)
 * vanderwaals (phase transitions of a real gas)